shelavalepallavi/college-website/README.md

 📌 Future Enhancements
-Add a backend for dynamic data
+Add a backend for dynamic data.

-Integrate a Google Map for the contact section
+Integrate a Google Map for the contact section.

-Add animations using libraries like AOS or GSAP
+Add animations using libraries like AOS or GSAP.

-Make the form functional with email integration (e.g., EmailJS)
+Make the form functional with email integration (e.g., EmailJS).

 🙋‍♂️ Author
 pallavi .